Appearance

 Token-aware splitting using the tokenx library.
 Ensures chunks fit within LLM token limits with ~96% accuracy.

-import { TokenChunker } from '@agentionai/agents';
+import { TokenChunker } from '@agentionai/agents/core';

 const chunker = new TokenChunker({